zhangzc11/egm_tnp_analysis/README.md

 ##  Update PU weights

-1. Pileup files have to be computed with: python etc/scripts/pureweight.py
+1.Pileup files have to be computed with: python etc/scripts/pureweight.py

 Here one has to update the name of the directory whre the files will be located and the corresponding names.
+If needed you have to recompute the data PU distributions and copying them to eos before doing this step, see point 3.

 2.This pyhton uses the following: libPython/puReweighter.py.